Review: THE BARN (2016)

-Set in 1989, Sam (Mitchell Musolino 10/31) and Josh (Will Stout), decide to have one final epic Halloween before graduation and college separates them.
+Set in 1989, Sam (Mitchell Musolino 10/31) and Josh (Will Stout, DON’T LOOK BACK), decide to have one final epic Halloween before graduation and college separates them.
 An announcement on Dr. Rock’s (Ari Lehman FRIDAY THE 13th, TERROR TALES) show that Demon Inferno will be playing a surprise gig nearby sets everything in motion.
-Already in trouble for pranking Ms. Barnhart (Linnea Quigley RETURN OF THE LIVING DEAD, BONEHILL ROAD HOOKER WITH A HACKSAW) on Devil’s Night, they gather up a group of friends and hit the road.
+Already in trouble for pranking Ms. Barnhart (Linnea Quigley, NECROLOGIES , HOOKER WITH A HACKSAW) on Devil’s Night, they gather up a group of friends and hit the road.

-Stopping to party they find an old deserted barn and for laughs play out one of Sam’s Halloween rhymes, of course, it actually works and they awaken the three demons sleeping in the barn, The Boogeyman, Hallowed Jack, and The Candycorn Scarecrow.
-Now they have to stay alive long enough to figure out what these creatures want, and how to send them back to Hell.
+Stopping to party they find an old deserted barn.
+For laughs play out one of Sam’s Halloween rhymes.
+Of course, it actually works and they awaken the three demons sleeping in the barn, The Boogeyman, Hallowed Jack, and The Candycorn Scarecrow.
+Now they have to stay alive long enough to figure out what these creatures want.
+And how to send them back to Hell.

 As you can probably tell from the setting, THE BARN is another retro film, and it shows from the start.
 The production company’s logo looks like something you would see on an old VHS.
 There’s grain and scratches like you’d see on a film from the era too.
 Not the absurd amount in the faux grindhouse films but a pretty good approximation of what you’d see on a film from Avco-Embassy or Jensen-Farley.

-Some of the usual complaints apply, the actors look too old for the parts and the group has all the usual, totally diverse members that you wonder how they ended up hanging out together in the first place.
+Some of the usual complaints do apply.
+The actors look too old for the parts and the group has all the usual, totally diverse members.
+The ones you wonder how they ended up hanging out together in the first place.
 But by now most genre fans should be used to this.
 A few of the twists won’t be a huge surprise, even if the script does keep them from being obvious.
 In short, while it doesn’t reinvent the genre, it is a great addition to it.
 And one that may well become a regular part of your Halloween viewing.

 THE BARN is available on HULU, iTunes and other streaming platforms from Terror Films.